- Reviewing Model Information

 To help train Coveo Machine Learning ART models by linking queries to results

-Ensure the Coveo ML ART feature is configured and enabled on your search interface, depending on your Coveo Cloud organization creation date (see Review Organization Information):
+Ensure that the Coveo ML ART feature is configured and enabled on your search interface (see Adding and Managing Coveo Machine Learning Models).

-In your search interface, in your search box, enter the acronym or a term, and then click an appropriate result.
+In your search interface, in the search box, enter the acronym or a term, and then click an appropriate result.